 Love Among the Vines

-Lately, in thinking long and hard about what grape varieties (and anything else) we might plant at the new estate in San Juan Bautista, I am facing yet another variant of the New World Conundrum.1 I’ve publically proclaimed myself to be a “terroirist,” i.e. someone committed to “expressing the unique individuality of the site.”
+Lately, in thinking long and hard about what grape varieties (and anything else) we might plant at the new estate in San Juan Bautista, I am facing yet another variant of the New World Conundrum. (( Not to be confused with the off-dry blended white wine produced in Napa Valley.
+I have already faced that particular Conundrum, and managed to emerge bruised, but not broken.))
+I’ve publically proclaimed myself to be a “terroirist,” i.e. someone committed to “expressing the unique individuality of the site.”
 All well and good, and while this sounds quite noble when declaimed from the mountaintop, what exactly does it really mean?
 What precisely have I signed up for?
 I’m standing at the altar, and suddenly, momentarily, feeling a bit weak at the knees.

 Implicit in the commitment to seek terroir is the notion of honoring the site by growing the grapes most appropriate to the site, those most capable of expressing its unique character.
 The New World focuses on climatic appropriateness, the Old World on the felicity of the soil/grape variety union.
 Growing pinot noir in Fresno is an obvious example of what one absolutely mustn’t do; cabernet sauvignon on the extreme Sonoma Coast is also clearly contraindicated.
 Merlot is said to love clay (but not too much of it); cabernet, gravel; gamay and syrah, granite; riesling, slate; carignane, schist; pinot noir, a limestone/clay mix.
 In the Old World, your path is generally bright and clearly delineated.
 In the New World, you know where you should definitely not go, but it is far less evident how you will be delivered into the light of perfect vitrimonial bliss.